jatindhankhar/jatindhankhar.github.io/_drafts/blog/auto-refresh-tokens-in-ruby-using-procs.md

 It returns the original response if there was no authentication error.

 Otherwise it attempts to refresh the token and retry the original request, until retry threshold is reached.

+*Is there a better to do it ?
+I would love to know more and improve the implementation.*